wpexpertsio/new-user-approve/readme.txt

 = 1.3 =
 * get rid of plugin errors with WP_DEBUG set to true
 * add an options panel
+* use the User API to retrieve a user instead of querying the db
+* require at least WordPress 2.8.4
+* add german translation

+= 1.2.6 =
+* fix to include the deprecated code for user search

+= 1.2.5 =
+* add french translation

 = 1.2.4 =
 * add greek translation